 Etsy is truly a marvel of the 21st century.
 The artists, crafters, and makers of the world have come together to create a digital ocean of online stores.
 But as amazing as Etsy is to browse as a shopper, it’s equally as hard for sellers to get noticed among the stiffly competitive crowd.

-If your an Etsy seller, you’ve undoubtedly put meticulous work into optimizing your SEO to help you get found, but at the end of the day, it’s your product line and efficiency of your order fulfillment that will separate the success of your shop from the ones who get buried in the Etsy abyss.
+If you’re an Etsy seller, you’ve undoubtedly put meticulous work into optimizing your SEO to help people find you, but at the end of the day, it’s your product line and efficiency of your order fulfillment that will separate the success of your shop from the ones who get buried in the Etsy abyss.

 If you want to beef up your product line, you may be thinking, “I have grand ideas for products, but no means for creating them,” we have a solution that may just be the answer to all of your product-producing dreams.

 SendCutSend is bringing small batch laser-cut products to people like you and me.
 With SendCutSend, a world in which you can create anything you can draw just became a reality.